tbp.monty.frameworks.models#

 - use_multithreading: Whether to calculate evidence updates for different

 objects in parallel using multithreading.
 This can be done since the updates to different objects are completely independent of each other.
-In general it is recommended to use this but it can be usefull to turn it off for debugging purposes.
+In general it is recommended to use this but it can be useful to turn it off for debugging purposes.

 - collect_stats_to_save()[source]#